trsh/MMBVE-API-design-documentation/README.md

 - `fov` field of view.
 - `position` current position of camera
 - `rotation` current rotation of camera in euler angles
+- `partitionCoords` partition coordinates where camera resides at this moment

 #### Partition: